3 Hard God-Questions Kids Ask (and How to Answer!)

-That got me thinking…sometimes in children’s ministry, kids ask hard questions.
-So today I’d like to tackle three tough questions kids ask about God.
+Sometimes in children’s ministry, kids ask hard questions.
+So let’s tackle three tough questions kids ask about God.
 Hopefully these will help guide you the next time a child asks a stumper.

 1. Why does God let people die?